SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.14.0-rc.1 =
+= 2.14.0 =

-(2019/10/21) Added a new "Review Subject Type" option in the Document SSO metabox.
+(2019/10/22) Added a new "Review Subject Type" option in the Document SSO metabox.

-= 2.13.2 =

-(2019/10/18) Added filter hooks to disable the new 'woocommerce_structured_data_review' and 'woocommerce_structured_data_website' filters in WooCommerce v3.7.1 (Premium version).